AlexOlga/RickiAndMorty/react-components/README.md

 ### What should be done:

 1. Create a separate branch for this task
-2. Retain the functionality and rewrite the main page with the hooks.
-All tests should be working in the end
-3. Retain the functionality and rewrite the form with React Hook Form.
-All tests should be working in the end
+2. Implement state management solution using useReducer and Context API for search results and form data saving.
+Now, when switching between pages, all data should be saved.
+3. Add to global state
+    - **switches for sorting** (at least three sorting options).
+Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
+    - **switches for pagination.** It should be possible to select the number of results per page and the number of the page we are currently on, the total number of pages.
+Select a parameter -> send a request to the API with the entered parameter -> the list of search results is updated
+4. The customer has changed the requirements for the output:
+    - Now, when you click on each item from the search results, you do not need to open a modal, but open the information on a separate page.
+    - Also add a "Back" link on this page.
+    - Display the current position in the header.
+    - The detail page should take data from the global state.
+    - If there is no data, redirect to the home page.
 ### Score

 The task will be checked by the mentor during the first 6 weeks.
 Create a Pull Request to the branch of the previous task, for mentor's checking (**DO NOT MERGE**).

-1. Hooks - **15 points**
+1. Custom State Management - **9 points**
+2. Sorting and pagination - **3 points**
+3. Search details in a separate page - **3 points**

-If even one of the points is not completed, the score will be 0.
+If at least one of the requirements is not completed, then the task is evaluated as **0 points**.

 ### Repository requirements

-- The task must be done in the school’s private repository ** [how to work with the school’s private repository](https://docs.rs.school/#/private-repository?id=Как-работать-с-приватным-репозиторием)
+- the task should be done in the school's **private repository** [How to work with a private repository](https://docs.rs.school/#/private-repository?id=Как-работать-с-приватным-репозиторием) [RU]
-- In the school’s private repository create a new branch with the name of the task
+- create a branch with the name of the task in the school's private repository from the branch of the previous task.
-- The commits’ history should display the APP development process.
-[Commit requirments](https://docs.rs.school/#/git-convention?id=Требования-к-именам-коммитов)
+- The commit history should display the development process of the application.
+[Commit-name-requirements](https://www.conventionalcommits.org/en)
-- At the end of the work you need to do a Pull Request from the APP’s branch to the branch of the previous task [Pull Request Requirements](https://docs.rs.school/#/pull-request-review-process?id=Требования-к-pull-request-pr). **Do not merge the Pull Request from the APP’s branch to the branch of the previous task**
+- after the development is completed, it is necessary to make a Pull Request from the application branch to the branch of the previous task [Requirements for a Pull Request](https://docs.app.rs.school/#/platform/pull-request-review-process). **You do not need to merge a Pull Request from the development branch to the branch of the previous task**